Hi there. I’m Willys. There are two versions of my biography on this page:

 I also spent Trinity Term 2012 at the University of Oxford, where I read contemporary political philosophy and took additional coursework in early modern English theater and creative writing.

-I studied saxophone with David Henderson at Stanford; am an alumnus and former Vice President, Service at Zeta Chapter of the national, co-ed service fraternity Alpha Phi Omega; served on the Stanford Undergraduate Philosophy Association Executive Board; and volunteered as a mentor in the Phoenix Scholars program on campus.
+I studied saxophone with David Henderson for five years at Stanford; am an alumnus and former Vice President, Service at Zeta Chapter of the national, co-ed service fraternity Alpha Phi Omega; served on the Stanford Undergraduate Philosophy Association Executive Board; and volunteered as a mentor in the Phoenix Scholars program on campus.

 Ventures and leadership